Jaimeloeuf/SS/spec.md

     This is a comment
 */
 ```
-If I write the code on a 64bit x86 platform, it should perform the SAME exact way on a 32bit RISC platform.

-## Data** types and structures and Value declaration
+## Data types and structures and Value declaration
 - No variables
 - All values are constants (IMMUTABLE)
     - Note that there is no way of declaring variables, you can only create new constants